gabeklein/entangled-io/README.md

 ### `@entangled/webpack`

-> Add this plugin to your webpack build to consume some dependancy (better put, a devDependancy) as a remote module.
+> This plugin lets webpack consume some dependancy (better put, a devDependancy) as a remote module.
 Webpack wil scan that import for type definitions `d.ts` of your server module.
-An adaptor is then injected which will mirror the exports of your "fake" import using `fetch` calls, all to appropriate resources corresponding to your functions.
+An adaptor is then injected which will replace those exports using `fetch` calls, all to resources corresponding to those functions.

 ### `@entangled/fetch`

-> A client adaptor for your browser app.
+> A client adaptor for your browser apps.
 Webpack relies on this for serialization and to plug-in to the real endpoint exposing your exported functions for use.

 ### `@entangled/interface`